HancockLab/CVI/SLiM_scripts/README.md

 To analyze and plot the result of the simulations along with the comparison of the CLUES inferred trajectory the following scripts were used.
 For each selfing rate

+1. plot_functions_final.R
+2. plot_sims.R To be used in the directory where the output of the simulations is stored.
+The main output is the "ldf_*" file along with the plot of the simulated and inferred trajectory.

+For the supplementary figures this script needs to be used within the directory where the  "ldf_*" files are stored

 1. plot_functions_final_merge.R
-2. plot_local_sims.R To be used in the directory where the output of the simulations is stored.
-The main output is the "ldf_*" file along with the simulated and inferred trajectory.

-For the supplementary figures this script needs to be used within the directory where the  "ldf_*" files are stored

-1. plot_sims_merge.R
+2. plot_sims_merge.R